Sean-Hughes/Intersecting_Regularities_Ext_CC/readme.md

 ### documentation

 - deviations from prereg document needs updating. for example, it currently states that study 7 was created from data taken from previous studies, which isn't the case.\
-- ensure that test cases are excluded, eg age and gender with strings

 ### processing.rmd scripts

 - There are participants in each study with excess data.
 Figure out what do with this (retain them?).
 Without further action they will likely be excluded.

-- ensure that testing data is excluded
+- ensure that test cases are excluded, eg age and gender with strings

 ### analyses

-currently not present. where is this done?
-It'll probably need to be redone?
+- in progress